Colleges and Institutes Canada

 - Inspiring Others: We motivate individuals to strive for excellence and commit to common goals and purposes, as we create a sense of self-efficacy, resilience, and persistence in others.

 - Integrity: We treat others fairly and respectfully, and we further the standing of the organization and its relationships of trust with our members and other stakeholders.

 - Client Focus: We pride ourselves on providing service excellence to our clients.

 - Teamwork: We work collaboratively with others to achieve our organizational goals.

 How to Apply

 Interested candidates should submit a cover letter and résumé with “Application - Consultant Facilitator” in the subject line to Carol Dolbel, Manager, OGT by email: firstname.lastname@example.org.

 CICan is an equal opportunity employer and values diversity in its workforce.
 Do not hesitate to contact me if you require alternative arrangements to submit your application.

-We thank all applicants in advance however only those selected for an interview will be acknowledged.
+Please note that only those selected for an interview will be contacted.

 Interviews may be scheduled prior to the closing date.
 Qualified applicants are encouraged to apply as soon as possible.